Website Manager

 What about yelling at the coaches, referees?

 This is not allowed.
 Only positive feedback is allowed.
 Things like "Good job Johnny, nice pass" or "That's okay you'll get it next time.”
-Spectators can be asked to leave the fields if the get out of hand.
+Spectators can be asked to leave the fields if they get out of hand.
 Please be kind and make your child proud of you.
 After all, you are there for your child, so make them proud.

 What if my question was not answered?